-The magnificent medieval village of Saint Emilion overlooks the Dordogne Valley.
+The medieval village of Saint Emilion is located 40km north-east of Bordeaux.

-Both the village and the mythical vineyard were listed as World Heritage Site by UNESCO on December 2, 1999.
+UNESCO added the village and its iconic vineyard to the World Heritage Site list on December 2, 1999.

-The first reference to Saint Emilion goes back to the 8th century when a Benedictine monk from Brittany, Emilian, retreated in a cave atop the hill and near a spring.
+The first reference to Saint Emilion goes back to the 8th century.

 Saint Emilion’s gates